genexuslabs/gxcli/README.md

         gx build kbpath=C:\Models\MyKB failIfReorg
 ```

 4 - Compile your module and that's it.
-In order to try it copy it into the `<GeneXus>\gxclimodules` folder with its .msbuild/.targets file.
+In order to try it copy it into the `\gxclimodules` folder with its `.msbuild` or `.targets` file.
 Run `gx install` so the *GeneXus CLI* can pick it up and have it available for future use.